rafael-santiago/aegis/README.md

 - Protect against debugging by using our simpathetic ``Gorgon`` (yes, I know, Greek mitholoy again).

+**Remark**: In order to make this anti-debug resilient against library hooking you always should link your software ``static``.
+Moreover, if you want to keep eavesdroppers out as much as possible: link your software static.
+Otherwise there no necessity of worrying about none of it.
+Because your front door is wide open or you even have a door!
+Haha!

 ### Detect debugging

 In some bug hunting cases is useful to wait for debug before continuing the program execution.
 Specially concurrent stuff or